 Can you safely attend your session without interruptions?

-The key to effective remote therapy is that you feel safe when we talk.
+The key to effective online therapy is that you feel safe when we talk.
 Therefore it is very important that you can be alone without interruption during the 50 minutes we meet.
 Think of how you can comfortably attend the session.
-For example, holding your phone for 50 minutes video conference might cause some discomfort in your arms.
+For example, holding your phone for 50 minutes video conference could cause some discomfort in your arms.
 Sitting at a desk with a laptop or an iPad in front of you might be more comfortable.

 Do you have the technical set-up for video conferences?

-Is remote psychotherapy right for you?
+Is remote psychotherapy or EMDR right for you?

 And finally, remote therapy might not be right for you.
 If you are experiencing high levels of distress, it would be wiser to meet in person.
 Also some people may have issues with using technology.
 In these instances it is good to trust your instincts and to work face-to-face whenever possible.
 The EMDR Association has provided additional guidance and training in how to conduct sessions online and I am very familiar with delivering EMDR remotely.